-The symbolic reasoning module constructs plans 1) to accomplish goals and 2) to explain the changes in the AWS.
+The symbolic reasoning module constructs plans to accomplish goals and to explain the changes in the AWS.
 The plan that best explains the evolution of the AWS is an interpretation of the scene, as it consists of events that might have happened to bring about the changes in the AWS.
 The cognitive vision system monitors the progress of the current task by examining the AWS, which is maintained in real-time by the perception and memory module.
 Upon encountering an undesirable situation, the reasoning module tries to explain the errors by constructing an interpretation.
-If the reasoning module successfully finds a suitable interpretation, it suggests appropriate corrective steps; otherwise, it suggests the default procedure for handling anomalous situations.
+If the reasoning module successfully finds a suitable interpretation, it suggests the default procedure for handling anomalous situations.